addestromberg/OpenhabInUnity/README.md

 There is a Prefab named 'EventBus'.
 This gameobject needs to be added to the scene with the tag 'Eventbus'.
 Otherwise you won't subscribe to the Server-Side Event stream from OpenHAB server.
 That's crucial for the setup to work.

+####The following widgets is available:
+* Dummy (Simple text or number presentation)
+* Switch
+* Image (From item URL source)
+* Dimmer (Simple slider for Dimmer items, volume etc.)
+* Player (Example of how to build a Player controller from a Player item. ie. Chromecast or spotify)
+* Simple status icon widget to show if application is connected to Openhab's Eventbus.

 See the Demo scene under 'Demo/_Scenes/Widget Demo.scene' for more information.
 Keep in mind that you must change the item components setup, server setup and InfluxDB settings to be able to test on your system.

 [See demo video here.](https://youtu.be/FQb78mdTZLY)